 - Completing a dental-health evaluation and risk assessment in five main areas:

 - Smile and aesthetic concerns

-Most importantly, you have the opportunity to talk with Dr. Adams about your dental health and be a part of the team that designs your dental treatment plan.
+Most importantly, you have the opportunity to talk with us about your dental health and be a part of the team that designs your dental treatment plan.

-We see patients on time at the office so we ask that you download and complete the following forms at home and bring them to your first visit:
+We strive to see patients on time at the office so we ask that you access and complete our online patient forms at home prior to your visit: